Zilliqa/ZRC/zrcs/zrc-7.md

 Metadata localization should be standardized to increase presentation uniformity across all languages.
 As such, a simple overlay method is proposed to enable localization.

+NFT's are broken into two parts.
+The first is the blockchain smart contract, which contains the association between users and a token.
+Each token when examained points off-chain to an external resource which contains the metadata for that particular token.
+This could be on the surface web or using a decentralised storage solution such as IPFS or Arweave.

 ZRC-6 gives the developer the ability to set an ```base_uri``` which exposes a field for the developer to insert a URI they control.
 When navigating to ```base_uri/{id}``` for a given ```token_id```, the response returned should be a standardised JSON structure for it to be considered ZRC-7 compliant.

+The main advantages of keeping metadata offchain are as follows.

+* Mutability
+  * Owner can update the metadata at anytime without a chain call (changing hashes of IPFS and Arweave resources)
+* Storage
+  * Owner can store more data offchain than onchain and for a cheaper cost to maintain and amend.

+The main disadvantages of keeping metadata offchain are as follows.

+* Mutability
+  * Owner can maliciously update the metadata at anytime without a chain call.

 ### B. Metadata JSON Schema